Epidural Anesthesia: Benefits, Risks, and How to Prepare

 Epidurals can significantly improve comfort during procedures, especially in labor and surgery.

-1. Pain Relief: Epidurals provide targeted pain relief, allowing you to manage discomfort effectively while remaining alert and mobile during labor or surgery.
+1. Pain Relief: Epidurals target pain in the lower body while keeping you alert and mobile during labor or surgery.

 Common Risks and Side Effects